 Advanced training sessions: Now the man starts paying attention to Mitzi, talking to her softly and making eye contact as he feeds her treats.
 If Mitzi shows no fear, he gently pets her under the chin (over the head can be intimidating).
 He rewards her with treats, and since Mitzi likes toys, he gives her a new toy to take home.
 Now Mitzi’s owner enlists the help of another male friend.
 She repeats the beginning and intermediate training sessions with the new man.
 The training goes quickly with the new man and Mitzi is soon approaching a variety of men.
 Mitzi thinks men are great!

 This process takes patience but it does work.
-How much progress your dog makes depends in large part to his temperament.
+How much progress your dog makes depends in large part on his temperament.
 Some dogs may totally overcome fears, while others make small progress.
-A dog that is fearful of strangers may never become a social butterfly, but may learn to be less anxious and fearful around them.
+A dog that is fearful of strangers may never become a social butterfly but may learn to be less anxious and fearful around them.